-Report cards are issued at the end of each nine weeks for students in grades K - 4.
-To keep families informed of concerns about students' progress between report cards, interim reports are issued.
+Report cards are issued at the end of each nine weeks for students in grades K -

+4. To keep families informed of concerns about students' progress please check

+Progress Book using the steps above.
 There is one regularly scheduled parent/teacher conference day each semester, however, conferences to discuss students' progress or concerns may be requested by either the school or the parent at any time.